HAL-Software-LLC/life/README.md

 # HAL5433
-Simplify your life using automation.
+The HAL5433 computer program simplifies your life using automation.